constraintAutomaton/Traveling-with-a-Map/content/approaches.md

 validate this claim, maybe union doesn't work
 {:.todo}

-Which come obliously with the desavantage that query with filters cannot be handled directly.
-It could be possible to do some first other logic to validate to validate the consistency of the filter.
+Which comes obviously with the disadvantage that query with filters cannot be handled directly.
+It could be possible to do some first other logic to validate the consistency of the filter.